RWS/dd-webapp-custom-examples/docs/customizing/Adding-language.md

 We need to update the localization service to use a new Language.

-2. Create a new service file inside the `src/custom-services` directory called `Localization Service.ts`
+2. Create a new service file inside the directory `src/custom-services` called `LocalizationService.ts`

 ```typescript
 import { String } from "@sdl/models";